-The BMC has launched some practical support to clubs for running their virtual AGMs.
+The BMC is continuing with the package to support clubs for running their virtual AGMs via Zoom.

-This package has been designed using the feedback from the recent survey sent to all clubs - a massive Thank You to all the clubs who responded to the recent survey, as their responses helped to shape the support we are able to offer.
+This package was designed using the feedback from a survey sent to all clubs in 2020 - a massive Thank You to all the clubs who responded, as your responses helped to shape the support we are able to offer.

-From December 2020 through to June 2021 clubs will be offered access to a Zoom Webinar account that the BMC holds the licence for to run their own club AGM.
-This offer will be reviewed later in 2021 in light of the ongoing Covid19 situation and a decision made whether to extend this offer further.
+Since December 2020 clubs have been offered access to a Zoom Webinar account that the BMC holds the licence for to run their own club AGM.
+The offer has been extended indefinitely in light of the ongoing Covid19 situation.

 There will be no charge to clubs who wish to take up this offer, the cost of the licence will be met by the BMC.